alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Managing-Attributes.rst

 .. note::

   To improve skill performance, ``AttributesManager`` caches the persistent attributes locally. ``setPersistentAttributes()`` will only update the locally cached persistent attributes.
 You need to call ``savePersistentAttributes()`` to save persistent attributes to the persistence layer.
+Calling ``deletePersistentAttributes()`` will also delete the locally cached persistent attributes.

 PersistenceAdapter
 ==================